-This is part one of a two part blog series: Estimating Volume and Value of Standing Timber
+This is part one of a two-part blog series Estimating Standing Tree Volume and Value.

 Due to the natural contour, shape and the individual characteristics of tree growth, scaling standing timber and assessing the value of a stand of timber can seem like a daunting task.